carefree0910/carefree-portable/README.md

 - **Portable**: The generated portable project can be used directly without any extra requirements.
   - For example, you can run a portable Python project even without Python installed!
 - **Extensible**: You can easily extend the functionality of `carefree-portable` 📦️ by editing existing configurations, or adding brand new `block` / `preset` without much effort.
-  - See the [Stable Diffusion Web UI](https://github.com/carefree0910/carefree-portable/blob/main/examples/sd_webui) example on how we hijack the famous SD webui repo with a custom `block` and make it portable out-of-the-box!
+  - See the [Stable Diffusion Web UI](https://github.com/carefree0910/carefree-portable/blob/main/examples/sd_webui) example on how we hijack the famous SD webui repo with a custom `block` and make it portable out-of-the-box.
 - **Integrable**: You can integrate `carefree-portable` 📦️ with (GitHub) CI to automatically generate a portable version of your project.
   - Basically, you only need to create a `cfport.json` file in the root directory of your project, and then run `cfport package` in your CI workflow (see [Usages](#usages) for more details).
-  - [Here](https://github.com/carefree0910/carefree-portable/blob/main/.github/workflows/package.yml)'s an example of how `carefree-portable` 📦️ packages itself into a portable version in the GitHub CI workflow!
+  - [Here](https://github.com/carefree0910/carefree-portable/blob/main/.github/workflows/package.yml)'s an example of how `carefree-portable` 📦️ packages itself into a portable version in the GitHub CI workflow.

 ## Installation